Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/samples/ClientCertificateCredentialSamples.md

 ## Loading certificates from disk

 Applications commonly need to load a client certificate from disk.
-In this case the application can either construct the `ClientCertificateCredential` by specifying the applications tenant id, client id, and the path to the certificate.
+One approach is for the application to construct the `ClientCertificateCredential` by specifying the applications tenant id, client id, and the path to the certificate.

 ```C# Snippet:Identity_CertificateCredenetial_CreateWithPath
 var credential = new ClientCertificateCredential(tenantId, clientId, "./certs/cert.pfx");